fatihtepe/MyDevOps/InterviewQA.md

   - Everything is automatically there is no zero Human intervention.

+- CD or Continuous delivery is an extension of continuous integration since it deploys your changes on staging or production environment after the build stage is completed.
+This means that you can deploy your application at any time by clicking a button.

+- Most of the deployments happen manually because we require approval to push new stuff live and even on staging we deploy different branches multiple times a day.

 [What Happens When You Hit Enter?
 CI/CD ](https://www.youtube.com/watch?v=zVpSnlTyrPc&t=381s)

 FORK - CLONE LOCAL - PUSH TO YOUR REPO - ASK FOR PR - IF PASS TESTING - MERGE